emmajanedrews/base-template/_posts/2017-02-17-how-to-ensure-your-offers-beats-out-the-rest.md

 ---
 layout: post
-title: Make Sure Your Offers Beats Out the Rest
+title: How to Ensure Your Offers Beats Out the Rest
 tags:
   - Buyer Tips
 excerpt: 'Being a buyer in today’s market can get pretty competitive, which is why we want to share some tips on how to win a multiple offer situation.'